Note: This article is an amalgam of two separate articles originally published in 2010 and 2011 respectively.

 My immediate thought was, “excuse me, why do you have any right to know that?
 And more importantly why do you want to know that?”.

 Of course I knew the answer.
 They wanted to know that so they could determine how high to set the price for my “customized” Miracles Coaching package.
-If I was on guard before, now I was in full on defence.
+If I was on guard before, now I was in full on defense.
 But I was very curious about where this was all leading, so I kept up my illusions of interest, and braced myself for what was about to come.

 Sure enough the next part of the spiel was about how banks use our money to leverage their success, so why should we do the same with the banks money?
 It was a well-rehearsed routine about how using our credit cards to finance our future is okay, and smart, and we should be open to such things in order to buy ourselves “time”.
 Time for what, exactly?
 I wasn’t quite sure, but I assumed it had something to do with taking Joe Vitale’s training.